top of page

 Trumpeter Kevin Quill is known for his sound and musicality.

-As an orchestral musician, he has performed under numerous world class conductors including Alan Gilbert, Valery Gergiev, Zubin Mehta, Michael Tilson Thomas, Esa Pekka Salonen, Semyon Bychkov, and Jaap Van Zweden.
-He has also performed in several of the world's most prestigious concert halls including Carnegie Hall, Lincoln Center’s Alice Tully and David Geffen Halls, and the Kennedy Center.
+As an orchestral musician, he has performed under numerous world class conductors including Yannick Nezet-Seguin, Alan Gilbert, Valery Gergiev, Zubin Mehta, Michael Tilson Thomas, Esa Pekka Salonen, Semyon Bychkov, and Jaap Van Zweden.
+He has also performed in several of the world's most prestigious concert halls including the Metropolitan Opera House, Carnegie Hall, Lincoln Center’s Alice Tully and David Geffen Halls, and the Kennedy Center.

-Kevin has performed with the Metropolitan Opera Orchestra and the New York Philharmonic at Lincoln Center.
-He has also performed with the Riverside Symphony in New York City and performed the solo cornet part in Stravinsky’s L’histoire du Soldat with the ensemble.
+Kevin performs regularly with the Metropolitan Opera Orchestra at the Metropolitan Opera House.
+He has also performed with the New York Philharmonic at David Geffen Hall.
+Among his performances with the Riverside Symphony in NYC, he performed the solo cornet part in Stravinsky’s L’histoire du Soldat.
 From 2014 to 2016, he was a member of the Verbier Festival Orchestra in Switzerland.
 His highlights from the festival include performing principal trumpet on Mahler's Second and Third Symphonies.
 In 2017, he played with the Verbier Festival Chamber Orchestra under the direction of Gabor Takacs-Nagy.
-In 2014 and 2017, Kevin was invited to play benefit concerts in Carnegie Hall with the Music for Life International Orchestra which is largely made up of musicians from the New York Philharmonic, the Metropolitan Opera Orchestra, and the Philadelphia Orchestra.

 As a soloist, Kevin gives recitals where he performs his own compositions and arrangements alongside early music, vocal transcriptions, and works in the standard repertoire.
 In 2017, he advanced to the finals of the Young Concert Artists International Auditions, which were held at Merkin Concert Hall in New York City.
 Kevin has also performed several trumpet concertos with orchestras in New York City.
 In 2013, after winning Juilliard’s Trumpet Concerto Competition, he played Henri Tomasi’s Concerto pour trompette et orchestra with the Juilliard Orchestra in Alice Tully Hall, under the baton of Emmanuel Villaume.
 Kevin has also played Joseph Haydn’s Trumpet Concerto in E-flat Major with the New York Symphonic Arts Ensemble in 2015 and Alexander Arutiunian's Trumpet Concerto in A-flat Major with the Broadway Bach Ensemble in 2017.